amolswnz/admin-ng/readme.md

 * Email, Role, Status `has-error` class not applied when the input is touched
 * If there are no Roles or Status in database, add user error will occur - a fix for this will be add new Role and Status as select option
 * Menu will show same name even if the name changed in updated profile.
+* Profile update - Duplicate email or username check not done
+* Login only using email (not using username)

 #Credits

 [Bootstrap](http://getbootstrap.com/) is the most popular HTML, CSS, and JS framework for developing responsive, mobile first projects on the web.

-[AngularJS](https://angularjs.org/) — Superheroic JavaScript MVW Framework
+[AngularJS](https://angularjs.org/) — Superheroic JavaScript MVW Framework.

 [jQuery](https://jquery.com/) The Write Less, Do More, JavaScript Library.